UPS Airlines Flight 2976: Investigation

-The National Transportation Safety Board (NTSB) is investigating the crash along with the Federal Aviation Administration (FAA).
+The National Transportation Safety Board (NTSB) investigated the crash along with the Federal Aviation Administration (FAA).
 The NTSB launched a go-team of 28 personnel.
 At a media briefing held on November 5, with board member Todd Inman serving as the on-scene spokesperson, they announced the recovery of the cockpit voice recorder (CVR) and flight data recorder.
 UPS Airlines announced it was in close contact with and cooperating with the NTSB and the FAA.

 On November 6, NTSB officials announced that the last ADS-B message, received at 5:13:32 p.m.
 EST (UTC−5), showed the aircraft had reached a maximum speed of 183 kn and an altitude of 475 ft above sea level, only 10 ft above ground level.
 They also said they had downloaded the flight's data from the cockpit voice recorder and flight data recorder.
 An NTSB spokesman said the CVR audio contained a persistent bell sound.